 Erected 2010 by Iola Historical Society.
 (Marker Number 1.)

 Location.
 44° 32.258′ N, 89° 12.542′ W. Marker is in Iola, Wisconsin, in Waupaca County.
 Marker can be reached from County Route MM 1˝ miles west of Wisconsin Highway 49.
+Marker is located on the front of the clubhouse.
 Touch for map.
-Marker is located on the front of the clubhouse.
 Marker is at or near this postal address: E398 County Rd MM, Amherst Junction WI 54407, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Iola Mills (approx. 4.3 miles away); The “Spud Alley” Era (approx. 4.3 miles away); Iola Veterans Memorial (approx. 4.3 miles away); 1999 Father's Day Fire (approx. 4.4 miles away); Iola’s Dr. Loope (approx. 4.4 miles away); Krause Publications (approx. 4.4 miles away); Iola’s Early History (approx. 4.4 miles away); Birthplace of Numismatic News (approx. 4˝ miles away).
+South New Hope Lutheran Church (approx. 3.2 miles away); School House Ski Hill (approx. 4.2 miles away); Iola’s Firefighting Heritage (approx. 4.2 miles away); Iola Mills (approx. 4.3 miles away); The “Spud Alley” Era (approx. 4.3 miles away); Iola Veterans Memorial (approx. 4.3 miles away); 1999 Father's Day Fire (approx. 4.4 miles away); Iola’s Dr. Loope (approx. 4.4 miles away).
 Touch for a list and map of all markers in Iola.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 400 times since then.
+This page was last revised on November 10, 2020.
+It was originally submitted on September 28, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 476 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on September 28, 2011, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.